Thai PM suspended while court mulls if he defied term limits

 Whether Prawit would or could take the prime minister’s post if the court rules against Prayuth is not clear.
 He has publicly acknowledged his health is not good and is better known as a behind-the-scenes political organizer.

-If he is not forced out of office, Prayuth must call a new election by March next year, though he has the option of calling one before that.
+If he is not forced out of office, Prayuth must call a new election by March, though he has the option of calling one before that.

 The eight-year term limit was meant to target Thaksin, whose political machine remains powerful.
 The 2014 coup ousted the government of Thaksin’s sister, Yingluck Shinawatra.